-You will be expected to have your Short Range Operators Certificate of Proficiency for radio, and have passed our Seamanship course before or while you are a trainee.
+You will be expected to have your Short Range Operators Certificate of Proficiency for radio (SROCP) and have passed our Seamanship course before or while you are a trainee.

-Other training is done as part of your progress through the training task-books, including the ‘Provide First Aid’ certificate course, provided by St John.
+Other training is done as you progress through the various training Task books including the ‘Provide First Aid’ certificate course.

 First cab off the rank is Radio Operator.
 This provides an introduction to SASRS and its operation and the knowledge and ability to assist in our Operations Centre.
-You will learn about VHF, Government Radio (GRN), Coast Radio Adelaide and Command radios.
+You will learn about Very High Frequency (VHF), Government Radio Network (GRN), Coast Radio Adelaide and Command radios systems.
 You will also be part of a team of volunteers who are trained in Search and Rescue procedures.

 Having completed the Radio Operator training, the next step, if you are interested, is to become sea-going, i.e. Operational.
-Another task book is completed, giving hands-on boating experience and training to assisting search and rescue operations.
+Another task book is completed, giving hands-on boating experience and training to assist search and rescue operations.
 There is also a Volunteer Marine Rescue (VMR) Crew course to be satisfied.
 Note that these qualifications can be progressed concurrently.

-When this is completed you can participate as a crew member on weekend patrols, other callouts for assistance, and training exercises.
-You may then have decided to increase your seagoing knowledge, by qualifying in coastal navigation through our in-house course.
+When this is completed you can participate as a qualified crew member on weekend patrols, other callouts for assistance, and training exercises.
+You may then decide to increase your seagoing knowledge by qualifying in Coastal navigation through our in-house course.

 If there are vacancies, you may be invited to join one of our rescue teams as a Search and Rescue crew member.

-Each crew has a skipper, navigator/radio operator and two crew.
+Each crew has as a minimum, a skipper, navigator/radio operator and two crew.
 These crews become involved in major search and rescue events.

 Of course, you may like to drive boats.
 Skipper is the next step.
-Again this involves another Task Book to be completed and an extensive training regime and practical test to ensure our skippers are competent.
+This involves additional VMR run courses and another Task Book to be completed plus extensive training and practical testing to ensure our skippers are competent.

-Of course you may have some prior qualifications.
+It may be that you have some prior qualifications and relevant experience.
 Although you will have to go through the processes, your prior knowledge and experience will undoubtedly assist you to qualify more quickly.
-However to maintain standards, to operate SASRS resources, you must have demonstrated your abilities by fulfilling the necessary training requirements.
+However to maintain standards and operate SASRS resources, you must have demonstrated your abilities by fulfilling the necessary training requirements.